 Phil has lived in Fairwater since 1971 when he married and moved from Pontnewynydd to what was then the new Town of Cwmbran.
 He spent 30 years working at Panteg steelworks and a number of years teaching as a schools swimming teacher as well as coaching the very successful Torfaen Swim Squad for a number of years.
 Phil has been serving as a Borough Councillor since 2002.

 Tom spent his working life serving in the armed forces and has been a local Community Councillor for over 10 years.
 Tom is Governor of his local primary school and takes an active role in many 3rd sector organisations specialising in the elderly and disabled.
 He has a keen interest in growing, having run his own allotment for many years.

-Collette grew up in Torfaen and spent her early working career at Saunders Valves in between bring up her family.
+Collette grew up in Torfaen and spent her early working career at Saunders Valves in between bringing up her family.
 She later worked at County Hospital and Llanfrechfa Grange.
-Collette is a member of the Pontnewydd ladies choir and an active bowls player as well as a member of the West Pontnewydd Community Association.
+Collette is a member of the Pontnewydd Ladies Choir and an active bowls player as well as a member of the West Pontnewydd Community Association.

 Rose is chair of Governors at Fairwater High School and was previously a long standing Borough Councillor with responsibilities for health, social care and wellbeing and has a wealth of experience around social services and health.
 Rose’s skills include governance, networking, chairing and committee skills.

 Jeff grew up in Swansea before settling in Torfaen and is passionate about improving the working and living conditions of those living in Cwmbran.
 Jeff brings to the Partnership skills around financial management, business and marketing and is a serving borough Councillor.